dayanajad/netpractice/README.md

 Claude (claude.ai) was used as a learning assistant throughout this project.
 Specifically:
 - To understand networking concepts from first principles (IP addressing, subnetting, routing tables, OSI layers, TCP/UDP, etc.)
-- To debug incorrect configurations by analysing log output and identifying routing issues
-- To verify subnet calculations and check for overlapping networks
-- The actual solving of each level and all configuration decisions were made by the student.